fherreralab/fherreralab.github.io/_posts/2019-12-16-Federico-and-Johan-win-Fondecyt-postdoctoral-fellowship.md

 Our postdocs Johan Triana and Federico Hernández won the prestigious Fondecyt Postdoctoral Fellowship with their proposals on molecular polariton physics and chemistry under strong and ultrastrong light-matter coupling.
 These are semi-independent research projects sponsored by our group.

-The Fondecyt Postdoctoral Fellowship offers a generous stipend for up to 3 years, and provides funds for international travel, and minor research expenses.
+The Fondecyt Postdoctoral Fellowship offers a generous stipend for up to 3 years (2020-2023), and provides funds for international travel, and minor research expenses.

 **Congratulations Johan and Federico for this accomplishment!**